AlphaForceBravo/FWB-FB-S/README.md

-# 🎣 Bridger: Western Fishing Bot | v3.3.4
+# 🎣 Bridger: Western Fishing Bot | v3.3.5

 A high-performance automation utility designed for fishing in **Bridger Western**.
 This bot utilizes **Real-Time FFT Audio Frequency Analysis**, **Lightning-Fast OpenCV Template Matching**, and a **Customizable Macro System** to provide a near-perfect, hands-free fishing experience.

-> **Note:** Version 3.3.4 is a massive quality-of-life and logic update that introduces a Responsive UI Engine for laptops.
+> **Note:** Version 3.3.5 is a massive reliability and global accessibility update!
+The engine is now completely overhauled and can support some more languages, also implemented a new polling system to make the bot immune to Roblox server lag when the minigame pops up.
 > If you need support, join the Discord Server and create a ticket: https://discord.gg/euQnmmAnDj

 ---